tock/book/src/course/dynamic-apps-and-policies/snooping.md

 [Temp App] Snooped button 2
 ```

-Maybe maliciously, or maybe for future use, the temperature app is actually
+Maybe maliciously, or maybe for some benign future use, the temperature app is
 logging all button presses!

+As a demonstration of how to securely partition resources on a shared embedded
-Our goal is to prevent a theoretically innocuous app
+platform, our goal in this lesson is to prevent a theoretically innocuous app
 (temperature) from eavesdropping on our button presses.

 ## System Call Filtering Approach